svlazz/InfraDeploymentAutomation/README.md

-# Automatización de Despliegue con Ansible y Terraform
+# Deployment Automation with Ansible and Terraform

-Este proyecto está diseñado para automatizar el despliegue de una infraestructura y aplicaciones utilizando Ansible y Terraform.
+This project is designed to automate the deployment of infrastructure and applications using Ansible and Terraform.

-## Estructura del Proyecto
+## Project Structure

-- `.gitignore`: Define los archivos y directorios que deben ser ignorados por Git.
+- `.gitignore`: Defines files and directories that should be ignored by Git.
-- `README.md`: Documento de introducción y guía del proyecto.
+- `README.md`: Introduction document and project guide.
-- `pi_ansible/`: Contiene todos los playbooks y configuraciones de Ansible.
+- `pi_ansible/`: Contains all Ansible playbooks and configurations.
-  - `inventory.yaml`: Archivo de inventario de Ansible.
+  - `inventory.yaml`: Ansible inventory file.
-  - `project_deployment.yml`: Playbook principal para el despliegue del proyecto.
+  - `project_deployment.yml`: Main playbook for project deployment.
-  - `tasks/`: Contiene las tareas específicas de Ansible divididas en subdirectorios:
+  - `tasks/`: Contains specific Ansible tasks divided into subdirectories:
-    - `galera/`: Scripts y configuraciones para la instalación de Galera Cluster.
+    - `galera/`: Scripts and configurations for Galera Cluster installation.
       - `creation.sql`
       - `galera-installation.yml`
       - `galera.cnf`
       - `galera2.cnf`
       - `ini_galera.sh`
-    - `k8s/`: Configuraciones y scripts para la instalación y despliegue en Kubernetes.
+    - `k8s/`: Configurations and scripts for Kubernetes installation and deployment.
       - `argocd-application.yaml`
       - `cluster_creation.yaml`
       - `deploy_app.yaml`